nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: Now may the God of peace, who through the blood of the eternal covenant
+  text: Therefore, my dear brothers and sisters, stand firm.
+Let nothing move you.
-    brought back from the dead our Lord Jesus, that great Shepherd of the sheep, equip you with everything good for doing his will, and may He work in us what is pleasing to Him, through Jesus Christ, to whom be glory for ever and ever.
-Amen.
+    Always give yourselves fully to the work of the Lord, because you know that your labour in the Lord is not in vain.
   showsection: true
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 31st January 2021
+subtitle: Sunday worship - 7th February 2021
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!